Skip to main content

 Pavement Licence Policy

-The measures included in clauses 1 – 10 of the Act modify provisions in the Licensing Act 2003 to provide automatic extensions to the terms of on-sales alcohol licences to allow for off-sales.
-It will be a temporary measure to boost the economy, with provisions lasting until the end of September 2021.
-Subsequently extended to the end of September 2022, again until 2023, and again further extended to the end of September 2024.
+The measures included in clauses 1 – 10 of the Act modified provisions in the Licensing Act 2003 to provide automatic extensions to the terms of on-sales alcohol licences to allow for off-sales.
+These measures were temporary, lasting until the end of September 2021.
+These were subsequently extended to the end of September 2022, again until 2023, and again further extended to the end of September 2024.
+Most recently on 31 March 2024 the Levelling Up and Regeneration Act (LURA) 2023 introduced a permanent pavement licensing regime in England to extend and make changes to the temporary provisions in the Business and Planning Act 2020.
+This permanent regime retains the key features of the 2020 regime, intended to streamline processing and reduce costs, but also incorporates some changes to ensure long-term sustainability of the model.

-The Act also introduces a temporary fast-track process for these businesses to obtain permission, in the form of a “pavement licence”, from Waverley Borough Council for the placement of removable furniture such as tables and chairs on the pavement outside their premises.
-It will enable them to maximise their capacity and offer an al fresco service to customers whilst adhering to social distancing guidelines.
+The Business and Planning Act 2020 introduced a fast-track process for businesses to obtain permission, in the form of a “pavement licence”, from Waverley Borough Council for the placement of removable furniture such as tables and chairs on the pavement outside their premises.
+It enabled them to maximise their capacity and offer an al fresco service to customers whilst adhering to the social distancing guidelines in place at the time.

-The new temporary pavement licence measure places a cap on the application fee for businesses, and introduces a new 14-day determination period (excluding public holidays), involving a period of consultation to ensure protection of public safety and amenity and allow businesses to apply for pavement licences in a timely and cost effective manner aiding to their financial recovery.
+The temporary pavement licence measures placed a cap on the application fee for businesses, and introduced a seven-day consultation and seven-day determination period (excluding public holidays), involving a period of consultation to ensure protection of public safety and amenity and allow businesses to apply for pavement licences in a timely and cost-effective manner aiding to their financial recovery.

 2.1 Definition of pavement licence